heratyian/software-development-lessons/lessons/css.md

   padding: 100px;
 }
 ```

-## Multiple classes

-Then, you can combine them by applying multiple classes to the same HTML element:
+- Then, you can combine them by applying multiple classes to the same HTML element:

 ```html
 <div class="medium-border big-padding">
   <h1 class="company-name">Our Awesome Company</h1>